 and they HOPE Intuitive Eating will be the answer.

-It’s a completely logical DESIRE given the messaging we absorb every dang day in a culture that praises, rewards, and idealizes thinner bodies, while simultaneously stigmatizing, fearing, and critiquing larger bodies.
+It’s a completely logical hope given the messaging we absorb every dang day from a culture that praises, rewards, and idealizes thinner bodies, while simultaneously stigmatizing, fearing, and critiquing larger bodies.

 It’s also completely logical to assume that Intuitive Eating will be "the answer" to help you lose weight because: